6. Leave of Absence and Withdrawl

 I. Records: When LOA is granted, appropriate materials will be filed in the student’s folder regarding date and length of leave.
 The Associate Dean for Student Affairs will notify the Registrar and Financial Aid so that they may communicate with Student Financial Services, YUHS, and other offices as deemed necessary.
 They will follow the same procedure if leave is extended and/or ended by the student’s return or termination of her/his association with the School.

 A. Withdrawal is termination of the student’s association with the School.
 It may or may not be renegotiated, depending on the circumstances of withdrawal.

 B. Granting of Withdrawal: Students must complete the appropriate form before a request can be considered.
 Forms can be found online at http://nursing.yale.edu/withdrawal-leave-absence.

 C. Eligibility to Return: Students may withdraw on their own initiative, or upon recommendation of faculty, and may be eligible or ineligible to return.

 D. Readmission from Withdrawal: The student who is eligible to return must petition the School for readmission by February 1st prior to the start of the academic year.
-The written petition should be sent to the Assistant Dean for Student Affairs, along with updated transcripts and a resume or CV.
+The written petition should be sent to the Associate Dean for Student Affairs, along with updated transcripts and a resume or CV.
 Petitions will be forwarded to the School’s Admission Committee for review and determination.
 The Admissions Committee can seek input from the Division Chair and Specialty Coordinator/Program Director to inform their decision.

 If readmitted, the School may determine that student would need to retake certain courses due to curriculum revisions during the student’s absence.